muhammadfurqannasir/muhammadfurqannasir/README.md

 # Hy,![Waving Hand](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I’m Muhammad Furqan Nasir
 ## About Me
 - 🎓 I am currently enrolled in BSCS at Iqra University
-- 💼 I have experience in Python.
+- 💼 I have experience in Python, Java, C++ and SQL
 - 👀 I’m Excited to Use Machine Learning, Python, and AI for Revealing Data-Driven Solutions
 - 🌱 I’m currently learning advanced techniques in Machine Learning.
 - 💞️ I’m looking to collaborate on projects related to AI and Machine Learning.